panoply/syncify/readme.md

 ```

 ## Usage
 There are two different ways you can integrate and use Shopify Sync.
-You can include it into your node project and initialize with a script, eg:
+You can include it into your node project and initialize with a script:

+### Script

 ```javascript
 import sync from 'shopify-sync'